r-Roms/r-Roms-Megathread/docs/index.md

-# **Rom Center Markdown Edition 2023**
+# **r/ROMs Megathread**

-- ### Use the menu bar at the top to navigate the megathread.
+- ### Use the menu bar at the top to navigate this megathread.
+- ROMs of popular games can be found in the [Popular Games page](/megathread/popular/).
+- ROMs of games for Nintendo systems can be found in the [Nintendo Games page](/megathread/nintendo/).
+- ROMs of games for Sony systems can be found in the [Sony Games page](/megathread/sony/).
+- ROMs of games for Microsoft systems can be found in the [Microsoft Games page](/megathread/microsoft/).
+- ROMs of games for Sega systems can be found in the [Sega Games page](/megathread/sega/).
-- ### Retro games and Arcade games can be found in the [Retro Games page](/megathread/retro).
+- ROMs of retro and arcade games can be found in the [Retro & Arcade Games page](/megathread/retro).
-- ### BIOS files can be found in the [Miscellaneous page](/megathread/misc)
+- PC games can be found in the [PC Games page](/megathread/pc/).
-- ### Popular games can be found in the [Popular Games page](/megathread/popular).
+- BIOS files can be found in the [Miscellaneous page](/megathread/misc).

+## **Donate to Myrient and/or the Internet Archive**
+This megathread comprises of aggregated links hosted at [Myrient](https://myrient.erista.me) and the [Internet Archive](https://archive.org).
+Without the support of users like you, this megathread would have much less content available for download.

+Please consider making a donation to Myrient [here](https://myrient.erista.me/donate/) and/or to the Internet Archive [here](https://archive.org/donate).

+## **Additional Information**
+### **"No-Intro" and "Redump"**
+No-Intro and Redump are groups that catalog hashes of dumped games for many systems.
+If "No-Intro" or "Redump" is present in the name of a group of links, it is a collection of the currently best-available ROMs for the system.

-## **About Locked Internet Archive Items**
+### **Locked Internet Archive Items**
 Internet Archive restricts items that generate a high amount of traffic from being able to be downloaded without an account to prevent abuse.
 This is shown with a lock icon beside the file name in the item's file listing.

 ![IALOCK](img/internetarchivelock.png)

-When accessing the file directly, the following error is shown instead.
+When accessing the file directly, the following error is shown.

 ![IALOCKFILE](img/internetarchivelockfile.png)

-To download locked items, [register an archive.org account](https://archive.org/account/signup).
+To download locked items, [register an Internet Archive account](https://archive.org/account/signup).

-## **Additional Information**

-**About "No-Intro" and "Redump"**

-No-Intro and Redump are groups that catalog hashes of dumped games for different systems.
-If a link has "No-Intro" or "Redump" in the name, it is a collection of the currently best-available ROMs for the system.
-These should be your go-to links if what you are looking for is not in the [Popular Games page](/megathread/popular).

-**About Internet Archive Items**
+### **Internet Archive Metadata**

-Internet Archive items will have metadata files that end in extensions such as `.xml` and `.sqlite`.
+Internet Archive items have metadata files that end in extensions such as `.xml` and `.sqlite`.
 These files are not important to download but are meant for the website to know what files to display and the reviews of the item.

 ![IAMETA](img/internetarchivemetadata.png)

-**About Internet Archive Torrents**
+### **Internet Archive Torrents**

-Some Internet Archive items will contain torrent files to provide another download method.
-However, the torrent's files listing is usually incomplete compared to what is listed on the website.
+Some Internet Archive items contain torrent files as another download method.
+However, the torrent's file listing is usually incomplete compared to what is listed on the website.
 For this reason, it is recommended to use direct downloads with a download manager instead of torrents.

-**About Archive Files (ZIP, 7z, RAR):**
+### **Archive File Types (ZIP, 7z, RAR)**

-These files are not ROMs themselves; to use them, you must extract them.
+ZIP, 7z, and RAR are archive file types which means they must be extracted.
 7-Zip is recommended for extracting these files.
 Download and install it [here](https://www.7-zip.org/) and run it.
 Then, open the archive file in 7-Zip or right click on it and go to `7-Zip -> Extract Files`.

-## **About uBlock Origin**
+## **Blocking Ads with uBlock Origin**

-While not required anymore due to megaup links being removed, uBlock Origin is recommended when accessing certain links on this megathread and the Internet in general.
+uBlock Origin is recommended when accessing certain links on this megathread and the Internet in general.
 It blocks ads, trackers,and much more.

-Below are links to download and install it for popular web browsers.
+Below are links to download and install it for certain web browsers.
 |**Store Name**|**Links**|
 | ------ | ------ |
 | Chrome Web Store | [Link](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en) |